Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 Verson 2 (5/9/21)
 * Rewrite for console interface
-* Optimized protocol to minimize time, excess storage (Unfortatetly, it requires some focus by the user to utilize correctly)
+* Optimized protocol to minimize time, excess storage (Unfortately, it requires some focus by the user to utilize correctly)